Patagonia Linked Pack 16L

 A streamlined climbing pack built with burly fabrics and trim to withstand abuse on the wall—perfect for lead climbers.

-- Superdurable CORDURA® Ballistic nylon base for puncture and abrasion resistance with a DWR (durable water repellent) finish
+- Made with superdurable nylon with a CORDURA® Ballistic nylon base, both with a DWR (durable water repellent) finish

 - Top strap accommodates various loads or secures a rope

-- Airflow mesh shoulder straps and back panel; adjustable sternum strap
+- Open, highly breathable mesh shoulder straps and back panel; adjustable sternum strap

 - Reinforced haul handles